VoxelForge/VoxelForge/API.md

 * Both current value and maximum must not be smaller than 0
 * Both current value and maximum must be real numbers.
 So no NaN, infinity, etc.
 * The HUD bar will be hidden if the maximum equals 0.
 This is intentional.
-* The health and breath HUD bars are hardcoded and can not be changed with this API.
+* The health and breath HUD bars are hardcoded.

 These are soft rules, the HUD bars mod will not enforce all of these.
 But this mod has been programmed under the assumption that these rules are followed, for integrity.